romenlongcode/Database-SQL/README.md

 I am interested in learning more about database.
 Since database management is a huge task, we need to be concern about various  methods  of  database mangement.I am going to upload my learning materials here.

 # COURSE :MySQL Database Administration: Beginner SQL Database Design Course
-# COURSE INSTRUCTOR :Maven Analytics
+# COURSE INSTRUCTOR : Maven Analytics

 # COURSE  OUTLINE: